dachcom-digital/pimcore-members/docs/SSO/20_Installation.md

 ## Install Classes
 You need an additional Class for the SSO Identity.
 Every provider (e.g. Google or Facebook) creates an `SsoIdentity` entity, which gets appended to a user object.
-If you're using all the default Members Classes, you can simple re-run the command:
+If you're using all the default Members Classes, you can simply re-run the command:

 ````bash
 $ bin/console members:install:class -o